top of page

 sire and dam.

--Choose a breeder who's puppies are raised in a clean, roomy home environment.
-Puppies should not be raised in a small cage or an outside dog run.
-Puppies and dogs require proper socialization and the first weeks of their lives are so very important.
+Choose a breeder who's puppies are raised in a clean, roomy, home environment.
+Puppies should not be raised in a small cage, should not be raised in a barn or in an outside dog run.
+Puppies and dogs require proper socialization and the first weeks of their lives are so very important to make a good family pet.

 -You should feel comfortable asking your breeder for advice on the preparation needed for bringing your new puppy home.
 You will likely have questions and may need some support after you have brought your puppy home.
 You will want to choose a breeder that you can have a good communicative relationship with.